ghzhang0/Boulder_2019/README.md

 python nn.py --inputSize 50 100 200 300 --hiddenSize 0.0 0.1 0.25 0.3 0.4 0.5 0.6 0.7 0.75 0.8 0.85 0.9 1.0 --epochs 100500

 To do list:
-- ~~implement dynamic stopping (Veronika)~~
+- ~~implement dynamic stopping~~
-- re run simulations with more sizes of hidden layer (Riccardo)
+- analyze first batch of new data (N x R)
+- run simulations for different M (N x R x N)
-- ~~in analysis_pred: compute the number of activated behaviors (threshold: look at the distribition of data: is there a valley between the two peaks (0,1), anyway check that the results are robust upon change of the threshold) (Grace) (conclusion: use 0.5 for threshold)~~
+- ~~in analysis_pred: compute the number of activated behaviors (threshold: look at the distribition of data: is there a valley between the two peaks (0,1), anyway check that the results are robust upon change of the threshold) (conclusion: use 0.5 for threshold)~~
-- ~~try Riccardo's code on one input size + hidden sizes to check for loss (Riccardo)~~
+- ~~try Riccardo's code on one input size + hidden sizes to check for loss ~~
-- think about how to implement point 2) about context dependency (Anjalika)
+- think about how to implement point 2) about context dependency
 - correlated input output ?